dallas-hall/learning-containers-and-orchestration/kubernetes/applications-developer/README.md

 ### 1.8.1) k8s Services

+* k8s **Services** is a k8s object that enable communications between various cluster components.
+They help us connect applications/users together by loosely coupling them together.

 ![Services overview](services-overview.png)

-enable communications between various cluster components. helps us connect applications/users together by loosely coupling them together

 #### NodePort

+* A **NodePort Service** makes an internal Pod accessible to external users by mapping a port on the Node to a port on the Pod.
+* How do external users access a k8s application externally through a browser?
+They will connect to the external Node IP and a the listening **NodePort Service** will forward the request to a Node's internal IP address by mapping a port on the Node to a port on a Pod.
+There are 3 ports involved here
+  1. the port running on the Pod, called the TargetPort
+  1. the port running on the Service, called the Port
+  1. the port running on the Node, called the NodePort, 30000-32767 default range

 ![NodePort](nodeport-1.png)
 ![NodePort](nodeport-2.png)
 ![NodePort](nodeport-3.png)

-how do external users access a k8s application externally through a browser? connect to the external Node IP and a Service (NodePort) will forward the request to a Node's internal IP address by mapping a port on the Node to a port on a Pod
-3 ports involved here
-* the port running on the Pod, called the TargetPort
-* the port running on the Service, called the Port
-* the port running on the Node, called the NodePort, 30000-32767 default range the Pod label is used by Service selector to find all pods to apply the NodePort to and when Pods are on multipe Nodes in the cluster, the Service automatically spans across the Nodes.
+* The Pod label is used by Service Selector to find all Pods to apply the NodePort to.
+The Service uses a a random algorithm to select which Pod to send traffic to from all the Pods matched by the label.

 ![NodePort](nodeport-label-and-selector.png)

-for multiple nodes, the service will provides access to each node via its own IP and the same port.
+* For multiple Nodes, the Service is created across all the Nodes which will provide access to each Node via its own IP and the same port.

 ![NodePort](nodeport-multinodes.png)

+* Thus the Service is always created exactly the same no matter how many Pods or Nodes are involved.
+The Service is automatically updated if Pods and Nodes are removed.

 ```yaml